viet34tqc/notebook/technical-terms.md

 - Stateless means after the initial request is done, the server-client communication is lost.
 Server doesn't keep the client's state (like HTTP) => the next request won't have any information about the previous one (like data about the logged in user)
 - Stateful keeps the client's state (like Websockets)

+## Memory leak

+Memory leak occurs when a computer program allocate memory incorrectly, leading to memory that is no longer needed is not released back to the operating system.
+Here are some common causes of memory leaks:

+- Global Variables: Excessive use of global variables that remain in memory for the lifetime of the application.
+- Timers and Intervals: Timers and intervals that are not cleared properly.
+- Event Listeners: Event listeners that are not properly removed after use.
+- Unused Objects: Objects that are no longer needed but are still referenced somewhere in the program.
+- Closures: Variables captured by closures that are not released properly.

 ## Critical rendering path